Quick Comparison: All 10 AEO/GEO Agencies at a Glance

 1 ProCloser.ai

-ProCloser.ai is the only GEO agency built exclusively for financial services firms.
+ProCloser.ai is the only GEO agency predominantly serving M&A and financial services firms.
 Founded by practitioners with deep roots in investment banking and wealth management marketing, ProCloser.ai's methodology combines GEO, AEO (Answer Engine Optimization), schema markup, and citation authority building into a unified AI search strategy designed specifically for regulated financial services verticals.

 Where most agencies treat financial services as just another vertical on a capabilities slide, ProCloser.ai has built its entire product around the deal dynamics, buyer psychology, and compliance requirements of M&A advisory firms, RIAs, wealth managers, and corporate finance teams.
 The team understands that a piece of content about "lower middle market M&A valuations" needs to be technically accurate to be credible to a business owner with $15M in EBITDA — and that generic marketing language fails instantly with this audience.